oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 type: awareness
 ---

-In this hands-on workshop, you will use Terraform to manage users and groups in your Okta Developer Organization.-
+This workshop is part of our Enterprise Readiness Workshop series.
+Getting familiar with managing identity as code with Okta's Terraform provider can help you assist enterprise customers and simplify any identity setup steps that your product might require.
+Follow along with this workshop to use Terraform to manage users and groups in your Okta Developer Organization.

+{% include toc.md %}

 # Why Terraform?